Image Courtesy of Henry Boyd

-This certificate program requires the successful completion of 158 hours of study, corresponding to five core courses.
-Students can complete the certificate program within the Summer Term, or can spread their studies over the Summer, Fall and/or Spring semesters – please details below.
+This certificate program requires the successful completion of 160 hours of study, corresponding to five core courses.
+Students can complete the certificate program within the Summer Term through our 8-week summer intensive certificate program, or can spread their studies over the Summer, Fall and/or Spring semesters – please see details below.

 FURNITURE DESIGN FOUNDATION

 Design and model your own piece of furniture.
 The key premise is learning through making and testing.
 Working on full-size models and prototypes, develop a sense of human scale and proportion.
 Explore a variety of materials and techniques, gaining basic understanding of furniture construction and manufacturing.
 While developing individual projects, experience all stages of the design process, including research, ideation, development, testing, refinement, prototyping, documentation and presentation.